9

 Well a tag is just a unique symbolic name attached to a particular commit point.
 Git supports two types of tag (§ 6.3.4) a lightweight tag (without a message) and an annotated tag (with a message).
 In Brackets we only have lightweight tags.

 GitHub can display both.
-In Figure 9.82 above, the tags are all lightweight, I can tell this because it tells me there is no release notes for any of the tags, this release note is what Git refers to as the tag message attached to the annotated tag.
+In Figure 9.82 above, the tags are all lightweight, I can tell this because it tells me there is for any of the tags, this release note is what Git refers to as the tag message attached to the annotated tag.
 If we added a release note it would become an annotated tag.

 A release on the other hand is a GitHub object, it is still attached to a particular commit point, but this time it allows us to specify that a particular commit has a particular release status.